-The problem of object deletion in distributed systems can be illustrated more concretely using the following example:
+The problem of object deletion in Riak can be illustrated more concretely using the following example:

 - An object is stored on nodes A, B, and C

-- A client sends a delete request to node A, which forwards that request to node B, but it cannot reach node C
+- A Riak client sends a delete request to node A, which forwards that request to node B

 - On nodes A and B, the object is marked as deleted with a tombstone

 - Node C comes back online

-Riak addresses the problem of deletion in distributed systems by replacing the deleted object with a special object called a tombstone rather than just removing it.
+Riak addresses the problem of deletion in distributed systems by marking

 Configuring Object Deletion